rhshah/detect_hotspot_sv/README.md

 ## Script process

-1. Filter the input VCF for PRECISE deletions with paired read count > 10
+1. Filter the input VCF for any events occuring i defined hotspots
 2. Convert the filtered VCF to tab-delimited input format for iAnnotateSV, using iCallSV.dellyVcf2Tab
 3. Annotate using iAnnotateSV
-4. For each gene, count the number of events that aren't in exons, "in frame" or "out of frame".If a gene has more than the threshold number of events, then conclude it's a processed pseudogene.
+4. Merge Annotation with VCF with iCallSV.mergeFinalFiles
+5. Filter merged files with iCallSV.fiterAnnotatedSV

 # run_detect_hotspot_sv_analysis.py